dotnet/orleans/src/Documentation/Core-Features/Observers.md

 }
 ```

 Now on the server we should have a Grain which sends these chat messages to clients.
 The Grain also should have a mechanism for clients to subscribe and unsubscribe themselves to receive notifications.
-For subscription the Grain can use the utility class `ObserverSubscriptionManager`:
+For subscription the Grain can use the utility class `ObserverSubscriptionManager`.
+This class throws an `OrleansException` if you try to subscribe an observer that is already subscribed (or unsubscribe an observer that is not subscribed), so it is important to handle this case by using the `IsSubscribed()` method or by handling the `OrleansException`:

 ``` csharp
 class HelloGrain : Grain, IHello